 HOW TO APPLY FOR A NOTARY PUBLIC APPOINTMENT

-To apply for appointment as a notary public:
+To apply for appointment as a notary public you must

-obtain and complete an application by the Clerk of Thomas County Superior
+obtain and complete an online application and submit it to the Clerk of Thomas

-Click here to APPLY for the FIRST TIME NOTARY COMMISSION
+Click here to APPLY for the NOTARY COMMISSION

 The Clerk of Thomas Superior Court is Randa D. Wharton.
 See below for information about contacting or locating the Clerk’s office, or other questions you may have about applying to become a notary public.

 You are required to sign and swear or affirm to the truthfulness of the information you provide on the application.

 In addition to the information shown above, you are required to state on the application form all criminal convictions you have had, including any plea of nolo contendre, except minor traffic violations.

 Endorsements of two persons who are not your relatives, who are 18 years old and who reside in Thomas County, stating that you are a person of integrity, good moral character, and capable of performing notarial acts.